What you can learn from BlueScope’s Innovation Manager

 Thank you, Dwayne, for sharing your experiences!

 If you enjoy talking to people who are passionate about driving innovation in their organisations, like we do, you may want to check out Inventium’s Intrapreneur Club.
 We created this club to bring together passionate innovators to learn and grow from each other.
-If you are interested in joining the club, check out the full details here, or feel free to email me at [email protected].
+If you are interested in joining the club, check out the full details here.

 Have a great rest of your week!